Sharing Footage of Police Brutality on Social Media Can Do More Harm Than Good

 What Is Racial Trauma?

 According to Mental Health America, racial trauma "refers to the mental and emotional injury caused by encounters with racial bias and ethnic discrimination, racism, and hate crimes."
-Some symptoms of racial trauma include, but are not limited to, re-experiencing of distressing events, higher reports of somatization when distressed, chronic stress, negative emotions, hypervigilance, and avoidance that leads to a less willingness to take academic risks.
+Some symptoms of racial trauma include, but are not limited to, re-experiencing of distressing events, higher reports of somatization when distressed, chronic stress, negative emotions, and hypervigilance.
 These negative psychological symptoms of racial trauma aren't just found in adults, but have been seen in Black children as young as 12 years old.
 For Black people, watching television is directly linked to the formation of post traumatic stress disorder.
-For example, watching the video of George Floyd's death can trigger stress reactions in people who watch it.
+For example, watching the video of Tyre Nichol's death can trigger stress reactions in people who watch it.

 What Is "Trauma Porn"?